-StudentAid BC provides assistance in the form of Canada Student Loans or a combination of Canada Student Loans, BC Student Loans, and possibly grant funding.
+Student Aid BC provides assistance in the form of Canada Student Loans or a combination of Canada Student Loans, BC Student Loans, and possibly grant funding.
 The amount and type of assistance awarded is based on need as assessed by the Provincial Authority.
 It takes approximately six weeks to process a student loan application.
 Students are therefore advised to apply early.
 Submitting online applications can speed up the approval process.
 Students are reminded that this is an assistance program aimed at complementing, not replacing, their own financial resources.
-To be eligible for Student Aid BC student loan funding, students must be registered in 60% of a full course load (9 credit hours), or 40% (6 credit hours) for students with permanent disabilities.
-To apply for a Student Loan online or to check the status of a Student Loan, visit www.aved.gov.bc.ca/ studentaidbc/
+To be eligible for Student Aid BC Student Loan funding, students must be registered in 60% of a full course load (nine credit hours per semester), or 40% (six credit hours per semester) for students with permanent disabilities.
+To apply for a Student Loan online or to check the status of a Student Loan, visit www. aved.gov.bc.ca/studentaidbc/

 First-year students from low-income families who are enrolled in programs of at least two years may be eligible for tuition assistance through the Canada Access Grant for Students from Low-Income Families.
 Students with permanent disabilities may be eligible for Canada Access Grants for Students with Permanent Disabilities.
-The grant for students with disabilities can assist with both educational costs (e.g., tuition, books, and supplies) and living costs.
-Speak with the Langara College Financial Aid Department or visit www. hrsdc.gc.ca/en/learning/canada\student\ loan/grant1.shtml for further information.
+The grant for students with permanent disabilities can assist with both educational costs (e.g., tuition, books, and supplies) and living costs.
+Speak with the Financial Aid Office for further information.
 These programs are administered through StudentAid BC.